What is Selenium?

 History of Selenium?

-Selenium is developed by Jason Huggins in 2004.
-He worked for ThoughtWorks in Chicago.
-Selenium was first named as “JavaScriptTestRunner” and later changed to “Selenium Core”, and was released to market as an Open Source tool.
-Day by day this Open Source tool started gaining demand in the market and people started using it for automating in their web applications for repeated tasks.
+This tool was developed by Jason Huggins in 2004 while he worked for ThoughtWorks in Chicago.
+Initially named “JavaScriptTestRunner,” it was later renamed “Selenium Core” and released to the market as an open-source tool.
+Day by day, this open-source tool started gaining demand in the market, and people began using it to automate repeated tasks in their web applications.

 The Same Origin Policy” Issue

 Previously third-party JavaScript programs were able to access or do necessary modifications to the web applications.
-When the web applications become more advanced and their complexity got increased, the same has increased the concern for their security measures.
+When the web applications become more advanced and their complexity got increased, the same has increased concern for their security measures.
 The Web Applications had stared restricting the external JavaScript program from accessing the internal functionalities of their applications by considering them as a security violation, which is called as “Same Origin Policy”.

-As days passed people started using “Selenium Core” for automating their web applications for repeated tasks.
-Later on, different web applications started following the “Same Origin Policy” as a security violation, which has become an issue for “Selenium Core” and was started restricting from accessing the web applications.
+As days passed, people started using “Core” for automating their web applications for repeated tasks.
+Later on, different web applications began following the “Same Origin Policy” as a security measure, which became an issue for “Core” and restricted it from accessing the web applications.
 In simple terms, the JavaScript program of an X domain cannot able to access the pages hosted at a different domain say Y domain.

 Selenium RC